 Greg has seen hand therapists, manual body workers, acupuncturists and taken prescribed drugs.
 None of these had a direct effect on the hand.

 In 2011, Greg began studies with Jerald Harscher, a guitarist who also had FD but made a full recovery through the practice of Body Mapping.
-This, combined with Rolfing made it possible to begin regaining control of his hand.
+This, combined with the study of PPD made it possible to regain control of his hand.
 Greg continues to study with Jerald to this day and is proud to have accomplished a resolution of his symptoms.

 Long Term Effects

 The short terms effects of Focal Dystonia are devastating.
-The long term effects depend on how quickly recovery happens.
+The long term effects depend on how quickly recovery happens and in which context recovery takes place.
 In Greg's case, recovery had to be balanced with the need to remain employable with the need to completely re-invent how he plays so that the symptoms dissapear altogether.
-This was not easy as the symptoms persisted.
-Greg compensated with painful movements while living in fear of losing work altogether.
+This was not easy as the symptoms persisted in nearly every profession situation.
+As is common with musician's injuries, there exists the fear that one will lose professional standing if the injury is revealed.
+This can and did cause a great deal of stress and anxiety.
+While playing Greg compensated for the dystonia with painful movements while living in fear of losing work altogether.
 Like many with this disorder, Greg had to recalibrate his artistic future in favor of recovery.

 A note from Greg:

 If you feel like you have, or may have been diagnosed with FD - Please DO NOT despair.
 I realize this is easier said than do as I have had my full share of despair, anxiety and depression as a resulto of FD.
 But, please know this: there IS hope and there IS a way to resolve it.
 Please check out some of the links below.
 Not all of the links deal widirectly with FD, rather they relflect some of the resources I have employed for my recovery.